Cedar Glen, California

 Cedar Glen is an unincorporated community in San Bernardino County, California, United States.
 This mountain community lies at an elevation of 5403 ft (1647 m), and is located within the San Bernardino National Forest resort area immediately east of Lake Arrowhead.
 California State Highway 173 bisects Cedar Glen and passes through Lake Arrowhead.

 History

 The town's ZIP Code is 92321 and it lies entirely within area code 909.
 In 2003 Cedar Glen was devastated by the Old Fire with numerous houses and cabins destroyed.
+In the winter of 2023, Cedar Glen, along with the rest of the San Bernardino mountains, was under a state of emergency due to "Snowmaggedon."
 In 2023, Cedar Glen made international headlines after Lauri Carleton was shot and killed for hanging a pride flag outside her store.

 Geography

 Climate

 Cedar Glen has a roughly Mediterranean climate.

 Precipitation at the Cedar Glen Observatory.